Victor-Guerrero-Devs/css-courses/academind-css/14-grid/notes.md

 This uses 4 values: the row you want to start one / the column you want to start on / the row you want to end on / the column you want to end on

 Naturally, you can use the column/row number or the name if you gave them one

+## grid-gap

+this is the grid version of the `gap` property in flex containers.

+this goes inside of the grid container and allows you to set a gap between the items

+remember to use the same value for rows and columns for best design practice

+`.grid-container { grid-gap: 2rem; }`